 - Short and sweet story: S’mores bar ($8 + tax).
-If you are looking for a catastrophic overdose of sugar, look no further than the recently-opened Posh Pop Bakeshop.
+If you are looking for a catastrophic overdose of sugar, look no further than Posh Pop Bakeshop.
 All apparently gluten-free, the store features a glorious array of cake slices, cupcakes, dessert bars and cookies, and all constitute extreme sugar hits (even by our standards!).
 The s’mores bar here features a lattice of dark chocolate and white chocolate and marshmallow over a chocolate chip cookie bar.
 Because NYC dessert knows no boundaries.

 More and more s’mores

 - Dessert destination: The Stackery, Bryant Park (seasonal opening only), Midtown East, Manhattan.